ruthubasappa27/SCZ_mQTL_eQTL_Colocalisation_Pipeline/README.md

 ## Overview

-This repository contains the computational pipeline used to prioritise candidate genes for schizophrenia (SCZ) by integrating genome-wide association study (GWAS) summary statistics with fetal brain methylation quantitative trait loci (mQTL) and expression quantitative trait loci (eQTL) data.
+This repository contains the computational pipeline used to prioritise genes for schizophrenia (SCZ) by integrating genome-wide association study (GWAS) summary statistics with fetal brain methylation quantitative trait loci (mQTL) and expression quantitative trait loci (eQTL) data.

-The project uses SCZ–fetal brain colocalisation as the primary statistical analysis, followed by functional annotation and causal-support analysis (SMR/HEIDI).
-The workflow is designed to produce a conservative, evidence-based, genetically prioritised set of candidate genes for future functional investigation.
+The project uses SCZ–fetal brain colocalisation as the primary statistical analysis, followed by causal-support analysis (SMR/HEIDI).
+The workflow is designed to produce a conservative, evidence-based, genetically prioritised set of genes for future functional investigation.

 **Author:** Ruthushree P Basappa
 **Institution:** University of Galway